What is Burn Rate, and Why Does It Matter for Startups?

 Why Burn Rate Matters

 It’s not just about having money to survive, either—it’s about timing.
-Most startups face a important challenge: how to grow fast enough to attract more investors or hit a break-even point before they run out of funding.
+Most startups face a critical challenge: how to grow fast enough to attract more investors or hit a break-even point before they run out of funding.

-Overseeing your burn rate helps prevent catastrophic outcomes.
+Managing your burn rate helps prevent catastrophic outcomes.
 It’s about knowing when to slow down your spending, when to speed up, and when to take calculated risks.
 That way, you can avoid cooking your goose before it’s even had the chance to hatch.

 The Dangers of Burnout in Startups